 '''

 admin> ? dir

 dir list all profile types

+dir profile-type list all profiles of the specified type

 dir profile-type profile-index list the specified profile instance

 '''

-Online help for a command that requires arguments appears if you enter the command without the arguments.
+Also, online help for a command that requires arguments appears if you enter the command without the arguments.